Are you eligible?

 If you know you’d like to go to graduate school and study X, share this with your potential mentor.
 If he or she isn’t a match, you might get an excellent recommendation to meet with another person.

-Here are some recommended questions to ask when you meet with this advisor.
+Here are some recommended tips to follow when you meet with this advisor.

 Be prepared and show interest.
 Taking notes shows that you’re engaged with what the faculty member is saying, and you’ll be ready to jot down any names or other recommendations.